-The job_service represents a resource management backend, and as such allows to create and submit jobs, and to discover jobs.
+The job_service represents a resource management backend, and as such allows the creation and submision of jobs, and to discover jobs.
 The job management methods are on the job object itself - this probably implies that implementations need to internally track what resource manager (or job_service instance) created the job.